lambdaclass/zruput/README.md

 ## Deadlines

-* Call for presentations closes: April 1st, 2019
+* Call for presentations closes: May 1st, 2019
-* Speakers notified and program announced: April 15th, 2019
+* Speakers notified and program announced: May 15th, 2019

 ## Admission and Travel